GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UsersManual/io.rst

 The automatic renumbering assigned an extension number of 5 to the newly inserted extension.
 One might have expected that 2 would be assigned as the next available version number of the 'VAR' name.
-This behavior was designed to prevent the software from making scientific assumption that the new extension is in anyway associated with another.
+This behavior was designed to prevent the software from making the scientific assumption that the new extension is in anyway associated with another.
 Normally, it is assumed that all extension with a given EXTVER are scientifically associated.  ``auto_number`` has no way to know which extension is scientifically associated with an other.
-The purpose of ``auto_number`` is solely to keep the AstroData structure sound and prevent corruption due to classing name/version pairs.
+The purpose of ``auto_number`` is solely to keep the AstroData structure sound and prevent corruption due to clashing name/version pairs.
 It is the job of the programmer, who has the scientific knowledge of the associations, to name and version the extensions correctly when that matters.